awsdocs/aws-cdk-guide/v2/home.md

 Amazon Web Services \(AWS\) is a collection of digital infrastructure services that developers can use when developing their applications\.
 The services include computing, storage, database, and application synchronization \(messaging and queueing\)\.

 AWS uses a pay\-as\-you\-go service model\.
 You are charged only for the services that you — or your applications — use\.
-Also, to make AWS useful as a platform for prototyping and experimentation, AWS offers a free usage tier, in which services are free below a certain level of usage\.
+Also, to make AWS useful as a platform for prototyping and experimentation, AWS offers a free usage tier\.
+In the tier, services are free below a certain level of usage\.
 For more information about AWS costs and the free usage tier, see [Test\-Driving AWS in the Free Usage Tier](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html)\.

 To obtain an AWS account, go to [aws\.amazon\.com](https://aws.amazon.com), and then choose **Create an AWS Account**\.